Check here for map and directions on how to get to Burning Man.

 When You Arrive

-NOTE: Do not drive faster than 5 MPH while inside the Will Call parking lot and Main Gate areas.
+Note: For the safety of all participants, do not drive faster than 5 MPH while inside the Will Call and the Main Gate areas.

 Be prepared to have your vehicle searched for prohibited items and stowaways.
 Keep this in mind when packing.
-After passing through the Gate, the Greeters will welcome and provide you with your printed city map and other event information.
+After Gate, the Greeters will welcome you and give you your printed city map and other information.

 No Early Arrivals